bobbyno/ruby_drills/README.md

 In programming, drills are useful for developing skills in specific language features, API's, or idioms.
 Drills lack the complexity of a full project.
 They can be performed alone or with others.
 Drills complement more complex scrimmage practices such as Ruby Koans, Ruby Quiz, or work on an open-source project.
 Were we to use a Japanese expression, drills could also be thought of as 'Kihon', the simpler precursor to 'Kata'.
 Drills provide a way to engage in the [deliberate practice](http://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) of programming as a way to explore a new langauge or API or perfect technique.

-Coding Drills are a way to engage in deliberate practice to master a language.
-Challenges in Ruby Drills are focused on a specific method.
+Drills are a way to engage in deliberate practice to master a language.
+Challenges in Ruby Drills focus on a specific method.
 Answers typically consist of a single line.
 Your objective is to complete the drill with ease and joy, without consulting any external documentation.

 For example, a drill for the `Enumerable#zip` method could consist of the following: